Sorry, you need to enable JavaScript to visit this website.

 Funding

 The Swedish Government encourages and supports youth volunteering mainly through providing financial support to the civil society.
-More information on government grants is available in chapter 5.6 Supporting youth organisations
+Youth organisation can apply for both organisational grants and project grants.
+More information on government grants youth organisations is available in chapters 2.8 Raising awareness about youth volunteering opportunities and 5.6 Supporting youth organisations

 Characteristics of youth volunteering